OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:1

-And they brought in the ark of God and placed it inside the tent which David had pitched for it,
+They brought the ark of God and set it inside the tent David had prepared for it,

-> and they offered burnt offerings and peace offerings before God.
+> and they presented burnt offerings and peace offerings before God.

 ---

 ## 1 Chronicles 16:2

-When David had finished offering the burnt offering and the peace offerings,
+When David had completed the offering of the burnt and peace offerings,

 > he blessed the people in the name of the Lord.